marcransome/MRBrew/README.md

 - (void)brewOperation:(MRBrewOperation *)operation didGenerateOutput:(NSString *)output;
 ```

-Now, whenver you perform an operation by calling `performOperation:delegate:`, specify your controller object as the delegate in order to receive callbacks when an operation has finished, errored, or produced output:
+Now, whenever you perform an operation by calling `performOperation:delegate:`, specify your controller object as the delegate in order to receive callbacks when an operation has finished, errored, or produced output:

 ```objc
 [MRBrew performOperation:[MRBrewOperation updateOperation] delegate:controllerObject];